 One of the underlying strengths of the Canada-Israel bilateral relationship lies in the extensive people-to-people ties.
-There are approximately 20,000 Canadian citizens living in Israel and many Canadians have family in Israel.
-The Canadian Jewish community, which stands at around 350,000, acts as an important bridge between Canada and Israel.
-These informal ties give rise to significant cooperation between our two countries in business, philanthropy and tourism.
+There are approximately 35,000 Canadian citizens living in Israel and nearly 90,000 Canadians, many with family in Israel, travel to the country every year.
+The Canadian-Jewish community, which numbers around 350,000, serves as an integral bridge between Canada and Israel.
+These informal ties give rise to significant cooperation between our two countries in business, philanthropy, culture and tourism.